Jack-H-Buckner/SciMLFisheries.jl/docs/src/ModelBuilders.md

 ```

 We can build a delay embedding model using the SurplusProduction function by specifying "DelayEmbedding" as the     `production_model` argument.
-The Delay embedding model had five hyperparameters that can be tuned to optimize the model's performance.
-In this example, all five parameters are listed in the NamedTuple `produciton_hyper_parameters` and set to their default values.
-The embedding dimension ``\tau`` is set equal to `lags` and must take an integer value.
+The Delay embedding model had six hyperparameters that can be tuned to optimize the model's performance.
+In this example, all six parameters are listed in the NamedTuple `produciton_hyper_parameters` and set to their default values.
+The embedding dimension ``\tau`` is determined by the argument `lags` and must take an integer value.
 The next argument, `hidden,` influences how complex (degree of nonlinearity) the production function can be by controlling the number of hidden units in the neural network.
 The argument `seed` initializes the random number generator used to sample the initial neural network parameters, and the parameters `extrap_value` and `extrap_length` determine the behavior of the model predictions when extrapolating outside of the observed data set.
 The predicted growth rate will revert to `extrap_value` in the limit as the abundance of the stock becomes small, and it will revert to `-1*extra_value` in the limit as the stock becomes large. `extrap_length` determines how quickly the model reverts to this default behavior outside the range of historical observations.
 When forecasting, the production model is determined by the fitted neural network ``F(B,...)`` and the extrapolation parameters

 ```math
 r_t =   \left\{